codepod-io/codepod/README.md

 - the repo server is http://localhost:14321/graphql
 - When delievered as an electron app, the backend is packaged as a cpkernel pacakge,and the server is launched via electron's main.js process at http://localhost:14321

+3. go into ui directory and run `yarn ele` to start the electron app.

 To build the electron app:

 1. go to ui directory and yarn build.
 The UI is built into the app.